Hendrix-CS/csci151/labs/tic-tac-toe.md

 As more games are recorded, the AI will build up a probabilistic picture of the game tree.
-The user can elect to train multiple iterations at once with the Train button, which will play random games of the computer vs itself.
-Using the learned knowledge, the AI Move button will select the move that has shown the highest probability of success.
+The user can elect to train multiple iterations at once with the <kbd>Train</kbd> button, which will play random games of the computer vs itself.
+Using the learned knowledge, the <kbd>AI Move</kbd> button will select the move that has shown the highest probability of success.

 Besides the `HashTable` to store board states, another `HashTable` is used